smartsnake/AI-Project-7/README.md

 ### AI Project 7

 ## Q-Learing
 Implement Q-learning.
-Here is some pseudocode for one iteration of Q-learning.
-Your program will call this in a loop until it converges:
+Here is some pseudocode that I used for one iteration of Q-learning.

 ```
 // Pick an action